Meet the Amazing Women from our offices all over the world

 I love exploring museums because I am drawn to culture and historic things.
 And I'm learning English because I think it's a beautiful language.
 I want to travel and explore the world, my curiosity leads me on adventures that make me feel complete.- Hetiane, Brazil

 Eight things I learned from women leaders at UnitedHealth Group and Optum

 STEM roles (Science, Technology, Engineering, Math) are some of the highest in demand, and in today’s employment market many women are breaking the highest glass ceilings in tech leadership.
-Abbey Smalley, a User Experience & Interaction Design Director at Optum, explores what makes women leaders successful.
+Abbey Smalley, Former User Experience & Interaction Design Director at Optum, explored what makes women leaders successful.

 Former Interns Tell Us How They Landed a Full Time Job at UnitedHealth Group

 Getting an internship UnitedHealth Group is not only an opportunity to do something extraordinary with your summer, it’s also an opportunity to land your first full time job.
 Most college students know the last internship before graduation is perhaps the most important one.